GhostStarBiter/VIGINERE_CIPHER/README.md

 # VIGINERE_CIPHER
 Program encrypts the text using Viginere cipher.
+Decryption is possible IF the same KEYWORD and OFFSET will be used for decrypting.

 To get executable file called "vgnr" call in terminal program "make" in directory containing files "main.c", "operate.c" and "operate.h".